 You can find the most current list of network providers on the Find a Doctor/Provider tool on the left side of this web page under Quick Links.
 You can also find a doctor’s professional training by accessing additional sites.

-Going to a PCP is one of the most cost effective ways to access your benefits – ensuring you are getting the most value from of your health care dollar.
-When you tell CareSource who you have chosen to be your Primary Care Provider, it helps to ensure that your visits are billed at the PCP cost share level.
+Going to a PCP is one of the most cost-effective ways to access your benefits – ensuring you get the most value from of your health care dollar.
+When you tell CareSource who you have chosen to be your PCP, it helps us to make sure that your visits are billed at the PCP cost share level.

 Going to the same PCP each time you need care will help your provider get to know you and your needs.
-The more familiar your provider is with you and your medical history, the better he or she will be able to treat you.
+The more familiar your provider is with you and your medical history, the better they will be able to treat you.
 With regular visits, your PCP can help you stay healthy, manage chronic conditions and identify any concerns before they become an issue.
-Your provider may offer telehealth visits and after hours care.
+Your provider may offer telehealth visits and after-hours care.
 Talk with your provider’s office to find out more about your options for care.

 If needed, your PCP will help you decide if you need to see other doctors (specialists) or admit you to the hospital.
 However, you are not required to get a referral from your PCP before you see many types of specialists.

 Where to Get Care After Hours

 We want you to get the right care from the right health care provider when you need it.
 If your doctor’s office is closed or if you are very sick or hurt, you still have options.
 If you have an emergency, please call 911 or go to the nearest hospital or emergency department.